TimLeach635/WhaleSpotting-OpenCohort2023/README.md

 1. Download and install the [PostgreSQL server software](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) if you haven't already.

-2. Make sure you've added Postgres to your PATH (`C:\Program Files\PostgreSQL\<your version number>\bin`).

-3. Open the Windows Start menu and search for "pgAdmin".
-When you start "pgAdmin" for the first time, you'll be asked to set a password for your superuser.
+2. Open the Windows Start menu and search for "pgAdmin".
+When you start "pgAdmin" for the first time, you'll be asked to set a master password.

 ### Set up Whalespotting user

-1. Inside your `PostgreSQL <version number>` server, right-click on Login/Group Roles and create a new Login/Group Role with the name `whale-spotting` (in the General tab), the password `whale-spotting` (in the Definition tab) and the ability to log in and create databases (in the Privileges tab).
+1. Inside your PostgreSQL server in pgAdmin, right-click on *Login/Group Roles* and create a new Login/Group Role with the name `whale-spotting` (in the *General* tab), the password `whale-spotting` (in the *Definition* tab) and the ability to log in and create databases (in the *Privileges* tab).

 2. Click `Save` to create the user.

 ### Set up Whalespotting database

-1. Inside your `PostgreSQL <version number>` server, right-click on Databases and create a new Database with the name `whale-spotting` and the owner `whale-spotting` (both in the General tab).
+1. Inside your PostgreSQL server in pgAdmin, right-click on *Databases* and create a new Database with the name `whale-spotting` and the owner `whale-spotting` (both in the *General* tab).

 2. Click `Save` to create the database.